-- 24. The City will permit businesses to offer valet parking services using the on-street space so long as it can be demonstrated that other on-street users are not significantly impacted. - 25.
-There should not be more than one dedicated valet service area per block face. - 26.
-Dedicated valet services should not make up more than one per cent of the managed on-street space in a commercial area. - 27.
-There should not be both a valet parking and a loading zone on a single block face. - 28.
-Dedicated valet space will be limited to a maximum of four consecutive parking spaces. - 29.
-Where possible, valet space should be located in under-utilized areas of the on-street space. - 30.
+- 27. The City will permit businesses to offer valet parking services using the on-street space so long as it can be demonstrated that other on-street users are not significantly impacted. - 28.
+There should not be more than one dedicated valet service area per block face. - 29.
+Dedicated valet services should not make up more than one per cent of the managed on-street space in a commercial area. - 30.
+There should not be both a valet parking and a loading zone on a single block face. - 31.
+Dedicated valet space will be limited to a maximum of four consecutive parking spaces. - 32.
+Where possible, valet space should be located in under-utilized areas of the on-street space. - 33.
 All associated components with a valet operation should be contained within the building or business offering the valet service.
 Booths, pedestals and signage should not be located on the sidewalk as to maintain pedestrian flow.
-Any requests otherwise will be subject to appropriate development approvals. - 31.
-The businesses using the dedicated valet space will be charged the maximum hourly parking price (or \$1/hr when parking is not-charged for) for each hour that the space is not available for general parking to cover the revenues from the displaced parking. - 32.
-Customer vehicles may not be parked on on-street space and must be located at an off-street parking facility. - 33.
+Any requests otherwise will be subject to appropriate development approvals. - 34.
+The businesses using the dedicated valet space will be charged the maximum hourly parking price (or \$1/hr when parking is not charged for) for each hour that the space is not available for general parking to cover the revenues from the displaced parking. - 35.
+Customer vehicles may not be parked on on-street space and must be located at an off-street parking facility. - 36.
 If the dedicated valet service space achieves one per cent of the managed on-street space, The City should initiate a broader review of the valet industry, including, but not limited to: - a.
 Establishing a department or agency to oversee valet operations and regulations. - b.
 Establishing service standards for valet operators.

-Parking and loading for special users
+Parking, loading and curbside use for special users and uses

-- 34. Accessible parking zones should be limited to a maximum of two consecutive spaces per block face.
+- 37. Accessible parking zones should be limited to a maximum of two consecutive spaces per block face.
 The total number of accessible parking spaces in a parking area should not exceed one per cent.
-Accessible parkers are subject to the same time and price restrictions as non-accessible parkers. - 35.
+Accessible parkers are subject to the same time and price restrictions as non-accessible parkers. - 38.
 Fire hydrant locations are preferred for taxis.
-New taxi locations outside of fire hydrant locations should be discouraged with the exception of late night taxi stands. - 36.
-Dedicated loading zones for charter buses may be established at the discretion of the Traffic Engineer, but should not exceed 0.5 per cent of the managed curb space.
+New taxi locations outside of fire hydrant locations should be discouraged with the exception of late-night taxi stands. - 39.
+Dedicated loading zones for charter buses may be established at the discretion of the Traffic Engineer but should not exceed 0.5 per cent of the managed curb space.
 Charter bus loading zones should have a maximum time limit of one hour.
 On-street space should not be used for charter bus parking.
-If charter buses need long-stay parking they should seek it in off-street locations or on-street locations where curb space is not managed. - 37.
-Special zones designated for specific users not covered previously may be established at the discretion of the Traffic Engineer.
+If charter buses need long-stay parking they should seek it in off-street locations or on-street locations where curb space is not managed.

+- 40. Special zones designated for specific users not covered previously may be established at the discretion of the Traffic Engineer.
 Generally, the expectation is that these zones are on a case-by-case basis and make up less than 0.5 per cent of the total managed street space: - a.
-Carshare parking special zones are addressed in section 4.1.6. - 38.
-Residential Parking Zones will not be used in commercial areas. - 39.
-Business activities in on-street space are welcome so long as the business activity directly enhances the street vibrancy and appropriate permits are obtained.
+Carshare parking special zones are addressed in section 4.1.6. - 41.
+Residential Parking Zones will not be used in commercial areas except as outlined in section 4.1.3. - 42.
+Business activities, such as patio spaces, food trucks and other street vendors, in on-street space are welcome so long as the business activity directly enhances the street vibrancy and appropriate permits are obtained.
 Business activities that do not interact directly with the on-street environment should be located in off-street locations.